HFahlstedt/ng-pug-inline-template-loader/readme.md

 It is meant to be used as a precompile step before transpiling Typescript into JavaScript.
 It has, currently, only been tested with webpack 3.

+If the Typescript file doesn't include a template or the template starts with '<' (indicating that the template is in html) the loader will just pass the source along.

 ## Installation
 ### npm
 ```